interactive-pioneers/iptools-jquery-expandable-box/README.md

 ## Features

-Cut and expand a box with content in various ease and awesome ways.
+Cut and expand a box with content in various easy and awesome ways.

 ## Requirements